 Adam: But here’s the thing.
 Despite being a world-class procrastinator, Margaret does not turn manuscripts in late.

 Margaret: No, no, no, no, no. I do not miss deadlines.
 I would consider it dishonorable to miss a deadline.

 John Perry is an American philosopher and professor at Stanford University.
-In addition to his work in philosophy, he is known for writing a book about procrastination, called The Art of Procrastination, and for describing the concept of structured procrastination, which he discussed in relation to his own extensive procrastination:
+H wrote the book The Art of Procrastination, and won the 2011 Ig Nobel Prize in Literature for his theory of structured procrastination, which he discussed in relation to his own extensive procrastination: